cjbassi/platform-dirs-rs/README.md

 platform-dirs differs from [dirs-rs](https://github.com/soc/dirs-rs) and [directories-rs](https://github.com/soc/directories-rs) in several ways:

-- adds `state_dir` to the list of app dirs, used (unofficially thus far) for application state as defined [here](https://wiki.debian.org/XDGBaseDirectorySpecification) at the bottom
+- allows for using the XDG spec on macOS for cli apps
+- changes the config directory on macOS from `Library/Preferences` to `Library/Application Support`
+    - `Library/Preferences` is supposed to be used for macOS unique plist preferences: [info](https://www.reddit.com/r/rust/comments/8hbzyx/can_people_here_give_the_dirs_and_directories/dyj4qtk/)
-- only includes directories that are cross platform (no `runtime_dir`, `executable_dir`, etc)
+- only includes directories that are cross platform
-- returns default user dirs on XDG if the entry is not set in `~/.config/user-dirs.dirs` instead of returning `None`
+    - AppDirs:
+        - removes `data_local_dir`
+    - UserDirs:
+        - removes `runtime_dir`, `executable_dir`
 - provides a simpler API than directories-rs
-- allow for using XDG on macOS for cli apps
-- changes some of the app directory path locations on Windows and macOS
-    - `Library/Preferences` -> `Library/Application Support`
-        - `Library/Preferences` is more so used for macOS unique plist preferences: [info](https://www.reddit.com/r/rust/comments/8hbzyx/can_people_here_give_the_dirs_and_directories/dyj4qtk/)
-    - remove `data_local_dir`
+    - UserDirs' fields are no longer Options
+    - the struct fields are now publicly accessible
+    - combines the ProjectDirs struct into AppDirs
+- adds `state_dir` to AppDirs
+    - documented [here](https://wiki.debian.org/XDGBaseDirectorySpecification) at the bottom
+    - used for stateful application data like logs, history, etc
+- on Linux, returns default platforms values for the UserDirs if they are not set instead of returning None